misiektoja/spotify_monitor/docs/configuration.md

 On **Windows Command Prompt** use `set` instead of `export` and on **Windows PowerShell** use `$env`.

-Alternatively store them persistently in a dotenv file (recommended).
+To keep the values between terminal sessions, store them in `.env`.

-Browser import, `--set-sp-dc` or the setup wizard can create or update `.env` for you.
-This is the easiest option.
+Browser import, `--set-sp-dc` and the setup wizard can create or update `.env` for you.

 If you cloned the repository, you can copy the included example then fill in only the secrets you use: